kpumuk/meta-tags/README.md

 end
 ```

-Then in your layout file use:
+Then, in your layout file, use:

 ```erb
 <%= display_meta_tags(default_meta_tags) %>